CodyBontecou/blog/src/silently-update-url-nuxt-3.md

 Because of this, the url that is updated will look like `/test?streamer=` with the `twitchStreamer` value beind after the = sign.

+## What about when you refresh or navigate?

+There's a bit more to this topic but I decided to write a separate article [here](https://codybontecou.com/using-url-query-params-in-nuxt-3.html).
+Be sure to check if out if you are interested in how to deal with the query param on page refresh or direct navigation.

 ## Final code snippet

 ```html